zammad/zammad-documentation/appendix/backup-and-restore/restore.rst

             $ /opt/zammad/contrib/backup/zammad_restore.sh

-         Provide the requested information to the script wait for the restoration to finish.
-Depending on the size of your backup and host performance this may take some time.
+         Provide the requested information to the script and wait for the restore process to finish.
+Depending on the size of your backup and host performance, this may take some time.

       .. tab:: Non-interactive restoration